SchumacherFM/wordpress-to-hugo-exporter/README.md

   it will
 - Include instructions in CLI wrapper for multi-host setups
 - Fix hugo config.yaml creation (correct keys, and simpler process)
+- Put everything in root of zip file, not under another folder

 ## License